Selleris-Software/public/docs/cooperation-terms.md

 Dependency manifests (and where supported, CycloneDX / SPDX outputs) can be provided upon request.
 Baseline SBOM generation occurs at major release checkpoints or monthly (whichever first) for active codebases under maintenance.

 ### 9.8 Certifications & Framework Alignment
-At time of this draft, formal third-party certifications (e.g., ISO 27001, SOC 2) may not be held.
+At time of publication, formal third-party certifications (e.g., ISO 27001, SOC 2) may not be held.
 Practices are guided by principles consistent with widely adopted frameworks (least privilege, MFA, change control, secure SDLC).
 Should formal attestation be achieved later, updated references will be inserted without altering ownership terms.

 ### 9.9 Client Responsibilities
 Security is a shared responsibility.
 Client must: (a) avoid transmitting unnecessary sensitive data into tasks or logs; (b) provision timely approvals for mitigations requiring configuration changes; (c) manage its own identity lifecycle for any client-owned accounts; (d) notify Selleris promptly of suspected credential compromise related to shared systems.
 Delays in these responsibilities may extend resolution targets proportionally.